asreview/asreview/docs/source/lab/models.rst

 - **Balancers**: `Balanced`

-For advanced users, you can also integrate components from the :doc:`dory` package, which provides access to more powerful feature extractors and
+For advanced users, you can also integrate components from the :doc:`dory` extension, which provides access to more powerful feature extractors and
 classifiers:

 - **ASReview Dory Feature Extractors**: `doc2vec`, `gtr-t5-large`, `labse`,